basecom/pond/docs/how-to/vue-forms.md

 ## Create new form field components

-When a new form field type is created, a new component is created under /form.
-Each form field type has a wrapper and inner component.
-These behave exactly as they do in the entire project, so they won't be discussed further here.
+When a new form field type is created, a new component is created under /ui.
+Follow naming and style conventions from shadcn how-to.

-### Naming

-For example, if a new component for the [DateElement](https://vueform.com/reference/date-element) is to be created, the components are called:
-- FormDateElement.vue
-- FormDateElementInner.vue

-`Form`: Because of the folder structure

-`DateElement`: Name of the element in the Vue Forms documentation

-`Inner`: Indicates the inner component